kbsali/mandango-docs/mandango-bundle/security.rst

 Security
 ========

-The MandangoBundle comes with the *MandangoUserProvider* provider to integrate your Mandango's documents with the Symfony2 security layer.
+The *MandangoBundle* comes with a *MandangoUserProvider* provider which allows you to integrate your *Mandango* documents to the security layer of Symfony2.

 .. code-block:: yaml

+    # app/config/security.yml
     services:
         security.provider.mandango:
             class: Mandango\MandangoBundle\Security\MandangoUserProvider